-Stephen has over twenty years of experience in information technology as a programmer, project manager, and technology licensing manager.
-He has been involved in company start ups, financing, management and acquisitions.
+Stephen Smith has been involved in information technology for over 25 years as a programmer, project manager and technology licensing manager.
+He has been involved in company start ups, financing and acquisitions.

-Stephen Smith co-founded Webnames.ca in 2000 where he continues to serve as CEO and Chair of the Board.
+Stephen founded Webnames.ca in 2000 where he served as CEO and Chair of the Board until 2013.
 Stephen also founded Flintbox in 2003 which became an international resource used by technology transfer professionals to commercialize university research.
 Flintbox was sold to Wellspring International in 2010.

 Donald Wehrung, Director

-Donald Wehrung is President and co-founder of Paragon Testing Enterprises Inc. Prior to founding Paragon, Dr. Wehrung held the position of Executive Director, Applied Research and Evaluation Services (ARES) at The University of British Columbia.
-He is on leave as Professor of Strategic Management from the Sauder School of Business at The University of British Columbia where he has taught and conducted research since 1974.
+Donald Wehrung is Chief Executive Officer, President, and co-founder of Paragon Testing Enterprises Inc. Prior to founding Paragon, Dr. Wehrung held the position of Executive Director, Applied Research and Evaluation Services (ARES) at The University of British Columbia.
+He is Professor Emeritus of Strategic Management from the Sauder School of Business at The University of British Columbia where he taught and conducted research since 1974.